Privacy statement

 2.1 Terms

-Personal data is any information that relates to an identified or identifiable person.
-A data subject is a person about whom personal data is processed.
+Personal data is any information relating to an identified or identifiable natural person.
+A data subject is a natural person about whom personal data are processed.
 Processing includes any handling of personal data, regardless of the means and procedures used, in particular the storage, disclosure, procurement, collection, deletion, storage, modification, destruction and use of personal data.

 The European Economic Area (EEA) comprises the European Union (EU) as well as the Principality of Liechtenstein, Iceland and Norway.
 The General Data Protection Regulation (GDPR) refers to the processing of personal data as processing of personal data.